 MCMS graduates are self-directed.

-They have been allowed to learn how to learn.
+Their natural love of learning has been cultivated in an enriched and supportive environment.
 They make choices that reflect their interests, passions, and curiosities.
 They are internally motivated to reach their full potential.

 MCMS graduates are courageous in being themselves.

 They know that they are valued.
-They are self-aware and self-assured.
-They are articulate people who can speak for themselves.
+They have a clear understanding of who they are and their own abilities.
+They are self-aware, self-assured, and can speak for themselves.